abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase3_monitoring/lab-steps-phase-3.md

   <img src="images/Waz_OS_Select.png">
 </p>

-- Then, you type the Server IP address of Wazuh.
+- Then, you type the Server IP address of `Wazuh`.
 It is located at 192.168.20.6.
 The agents will connect to this IP to register themselves as agents.

 <p align="center">
   <img src="images/Waz_IPServer.png">